Accessibility

 The built environment

-- Reviewed and revised store manuals and operating procedures to ensure they emphasize the importance of barrier-free pathways and clear service counter ledges.
+- Improved Processes and Procedures: We are revising store manuals and operating procedures to emphasize the importance of barrier-free pathways and accessible service counters.
+Accessibility checklists are also being developed to support regular inspections with retail store representatives.

 Information and Communication Technologies (ICT)